 Use specific numbers for specific departments and services

 If you’re using the same number for all of your outbound calls, you are more likely to get flagged.
-This is likely because as consumers see the same phone number showing up with increased frequency, they often report that number in a negative light, believing it to be a robocall.
+This is likely because as consumers see the same phone number showing up with increased frequency, they often mistake that number for a robocaller and report it.
 Giving each department its own assigned number allows you to reach out to customers without inundating them with too many calls from a single source.

 Try to only call assigned numbers

-Robocalls thrive by casting a wide net, and often call invalid, unassigned numbers while trying to locate possible human targets.
-As such, businesses that frequently make out-going calls to unassigned numbers may catch the attention of telephone carriers, getting flagged in the process.
+Robocalls thrive by casting a wide net, and often call invalid and unassigned numbers while trying to locate possible human targets.
+Businesses that frequently make out-going calls to unassigned numbers may catch the attention of telephone carriers, getting flagged in the process.

 Be compliant with laws and willing to work with service providers

-Analytics companies and service providers are actively trying to eliminate illegal robocalls; help them out by providing them with documentation detailing your regular calling patterns (this should include anticipated call volume as well as standard calling hours).
+Analytics companies and service providers are actively trying to eliminate illegal robocalls.
+Businesses can help by providing them with documentation detailing regular calling patterns (this should include anticipated call volume as well as standard calling hours).
 Likewise, adhere to the Do Not Call List and remain compliant with relevant laws and regulations.
 Provide contact information so that call recipients can report any perceived violations.
 Taking these steps demonstrates your willingness to help, and further distinguishes your businesses from illegitimate callers and scam artists.